The end of April marks two years since I started freelance writing for a living. (Gasp!)

 17. Strangers Won’t Have a Clue What You Do For a Living

 The number of times I’ve avoided being asked what I do for a living is ridiculous.
 Why?
-Well, because nobody seems to get it (apart from millennials and fellow freelancers).
+Well, because nobody seems to get it (apart from fellow freelancers).

 I know freelance writing is still considered a relatively “new” job, but I’ve learned to keep it short and simple when people ask me about it.